Lilu-B/bakery-crew-FE/README.md

   - `/donations` — Active donations (in progress)
   - `/messages` — Messaging (in progress)

-### 📅 Events Page
+### 🗕 Events Feature
-- Displays only **active** events
+- `/events` displays only **active** events
+- `/events/:eventId` shows full event info
-- Role-based filtering:
+- Role-based logic:
+  - Users can apply if event is from their shift
-  - User: events of same shift or created by their manager
+  - Managers can delete events from their shift or if they created them
+  - Admins can delete any event
+- `/events/create`:
+  - Admins can create events for any shift
-  - Manager: events they created (same shift only)
+  - Managers can only create events for their own shift
-  - Developer: sees all events
+  - Title is user-defined
+  - Date picker with ISO validation
+  - Description field (optional)
+- User-submitted applications are shown per event
+- `applied` status shown for current user
-- Sort by event `date` (newest first)
+- Dynamic event styling:
-- `applied` field shows if user already signed up
+  - Gray if user applied
-- ✅ Apply to event (`Apply`), or skip (`Not Now`)
-- 👀 View who has applied at the bottom of the details
-- 🗑 Managers & Developers can delete their events
-- ✏️ Event editing planned
+  - Red if not applied

 ---